Alignak-monitoring-contrib/alignak-webui/docs/source/develop.rst

 Table configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A backend object used in a plugin can be displayed as a table.
+Backend elements can be displayed as a table.
 For this, the plugin must declare:

     - a table build URL (eg. `/elements/table`)
     - a table update URL (eg. `/elements/table_data`)
-    - a table schema as a global OrderedDict variable named *schema*
+    - a table schema in its configuration file

 **Note**: the table URLs are formed with element endpoint (eg. host), a plural form (add an s) and `/table` for the build URL or `/table_data` for the update URL.

+The plugin class makes this configuration easy and it is enough to define the table configuration.

 The *schema* defines the global table configuration and the table columns configuration.
 The schema is declared in the plugin configuration file.
 Each column is declared as a section of the configuration file.
-The declaration order will be used for the column order in the table.
+The declaration order in the configuration file will be used for the column ordering in the table.

 The name of each column item much match exactly the name of the backend element field.
-The same constraint applies  for the column type.

 The main `table` section in the *schema* is used to configure the global table behaviour.
 This field allows to define the table title and the table main characteristics (ordering, sorting, ...).
 See the comments in the example below.